laszlocph/gimlet-docs/docs/developers/deploy-workflows.md

 ## How you used to deploy with CI

-In a typical CI pipeline, you latch on the deployment step as the very last step of the workflow, and you control when to deploy your application to a given environment with branch and event conditions.
+In a typical CI pipeline, you latch on the deployment step as the very last step of the workflow, and you control when to deploy your application with branch and event conditions.

 You develop a script or use a CI plugin for the deploy, and parameterize each deploy step with environment specific variables.

-With multiple environments, rollback steps this becomes hairy, and while it scales to some degree, pipeline configuration diverge from project to project and becomes a maintenance burden.
+With multiple environments, rollback steps this becomes hairy, and while it scales to some degree, pipeline configuration diverge from project to project, and becomes a maintenance burden.

 ## Gimlet hooks into your existing CI pipeline through Github statuses

 Gimlet encapsulates all the deployment logic, so your CI pipeline can focus on things it really shines at.
-Running test, generating build artifacts.
+Running test, and generating build artifacts.

-Gimlet listens on Github Status lines and kicks in when your CI is done, and reports success back to Github through a status line.
+Gimlet does the deployment and rollback tasks, and not your CI.

+Gimlet hooks into your existing CI setup, watches when your CI is finished then kicks right in to deploy.

+It is able to do that as it is watching the Github Statuses that your CI is reporting to Github.

-You have seen Github Status lines before on your Pull Requests, showing if your automated tests are passing.
+These Github Status lines are the same as the ones on your Pull Requests, showing if your automated tests are passing.
-Or by clicking on the green tick mark in your commit list on Github.
+Or you can also see them by clicking on the green tick mark in your commit list on Github.

 ## Gimlet Triggers

-A Gimlet Trigger is a regular expression on Github Status line context.
+A Gimlet Trigger is a regular expression on Github Status line.

-Gimlet runs if a status is published to Github with a success state, and the context matches the regular expression.
+Gimlet runs if a status is published to Github with a success state, and the Github Status matches the regular expression.

 #### Github status examples
 Don't worry, you don't have to publish anything from your CI pipeline.